Zettlr/zettlr-docs/docs/en/getting-started/get-involved.md

 If you wish to create a translation for a language that does not yet exist, the process is a little bit more involved.

+!!! note

-> If you do not trust your own skills in creating a new translation, please get in contact with us.
+    If you do not trust your own skills in creating a new translation, please get in contact with us.
 We will happily create the corresponding file for you so that you can then follow the simpler steps above.

 1. To create a new translation file, ensure the `gettext` system is installed on your computer
 2. Clone the repository: `git clone https://github.com/Zettlr/Zettlr.git`